-As an independent, she works with key collaborators sound artist Mike Willmett and dramaturg Martyn Coutts to create large scale dance and sound works in busy urban spaces, conducting social experiments amongst the busy flow of pedestrian traffic while exposing artistic process and practice to new and extensive audiences.
+Liesel Zink is an award-winning Australian choreographer whose practice centers around politics and social psychology.
+She creates large-scale dance and sound works in busy urban spaces, conducting social experiments amongst the busy flow of pedestrian traffic while exposing artistic process and practice to new and extensive audiences.

-Liesel recently received an Australian Dance Award for Outstanding Achievement in Independent Dance for her project The Stance.
+Liesel received the 2017 Australian Dance Award for Outstanding Achievement in Independent Dance for her project The Stance.
 The work also featured in Australia Council for the Arts 'Connecting Australians' research paper into participation in the arts in Australia.

 Her previous public space work fifteen (Next Wave Festival VIC 2012 & Brisbane Festival QLD 2012) won Melbourne Time Out's Best Small to Medium Work (2012) and Queensland's 2012 Round Up Award's Best Dance Work.

 2018 has seen Liesel create a new dance and science collaboration Inter and begin development of a new large scale gallery performance work Balloons & Granite.
 She also was a lead artist in the creation of Force Majeure's new site-specific work FLOCK.